Do you run promotions in your salon?

 Train and Equip Your Salon Staff

-When you go live with your Facebook ad or other activity where you’re promoting your new offer, you want to make sure your staff is well aware of the offer and understand the mechanics of it.
-If the goal of your promotion is to increase spending per client, you’ll want to train your staff on when they should propose their clients to upgrade to the offer.
+When you go live with your Facebook ad or other activity where you’re promoting your new offer, you want to make sure your staff is well aware of the offer and understands the mechanics of it.
+If the goal of your promotion is to increase spending per client, you’ll want to train your staff on when they should propose to their clients to upgrade to the offer.

 Planning Your Salon’s Promotion Calendar